HarryW217/HarryW217/README.md

 ### Hi there 👋
-My name is Harry and I am an up and coming Software Developer!
+My name is Harry and I am an up-and-coming Software Developer!

-I am participating in the Northcoders' Software Development Bootcamp, where I will learn JavaScript, HTML and CSS.
+I am participating in the Northcoders' Software Development Bootcamp, where I am learning JavaScript, HTML and CSS.
+I am thrilled to be on this exciting journey.

 Fun fact: I love Doctor Who.
 Pronouns: he/him.

-Looking forward to this exciting journey. :)

 <!--